 You’re not done yet; you still have some research to do.

-Your next step is to find any cleaning franchises that are available and meet with those companies to gain insights and decided if this may be a better route to take than buying or starting a cleaning business from scratch.
+Your next step is to find any cleaning franchises that are available and meet with those companies to gain insights and decide if this may be a better route to take than buying or starting a cleaning business from scratch.